-You set the predetermined radius around the locations seeking extra business and let the automated text/email/app notification do the rest.
-The ‘virtual barrier’ is set up so that alerts are triggered when a mobile device enters or leaves a specific area.
-Geo-fencing brings in immediate sales, especially if you’re offering promotions.
+You set the predetermined radius around the desired locations and let your mobile ads do the rest.
+The ‘virtual fence’ is created and ads are triggered when mobile device enter or leave that specific area.
+Geo-fencing is the most targeted digital adverting you can do.
 You can even set up a geo-fence around your competitors’ locations to see what kind of traffic they’re getting, or test different locations to see which ones have a higher success rate.

 Thirty percent of the world population is already using location-based marketing services, and a survey found that 80% of consumers were interested in receiving location-based alerts.
 The click-through-rate of geo-fencing notifications on Android is 13.6%, a rate much higher than typical push notifications (2%).
 A survey found that 47% of consumers would be likely to shop from a retailer that offered promotions when they’re nearby.
-Unlike internet ads, geo-fencing targets customers when they’re near your store—not during the research stage.
-These stats prove that geo-fencing is a great tactic for attracting customers to your storefront. more
+Unlike Internet ads, geo-fencing targets customers when they’re near your store—not during the research stage.
+These stats prove that geo-fencing is a great tactic for attracting customers to your storefront.

 A geo-fence can be narrowed down to include just the pavement in front of your store or broadened to encompass a whole city.
 We can also define specific times that you want your notification sent out.
 Say you’re wanting to promote your new happy hour special—we can set up your geo-fencing to send out alerts only between 3pm and 6pm.
 A good distance limit to set is a 4-5-minute travel radius from the targeted location.
 We’ll let your subscribers know that their location information is being utilized for marketing purposes to avoid those pesky lawsuits.
 In addition to setting your range and time, you’ll want to specify when you want alerts sent out.
 There are a few different triggers we can set up for your campaign:

 - Triggers when users stay in the geo-fence for X minutes